Class struggle: Adam Smith

-Inequality in the distribution of wealth

-Like Rousseau, the classical liberal Adam Smith believed that the amassing of property in the hands of a minority naturally resulted in a disharmonious state of affairs.
-He said that "avarice and ambition in the rich, in the poor the hatred of labour and the love of present ease and enjoyment, are the passions which prompt to invade property", requiring a government to protect property rights:Wherever there is a great property, there is great inequality.
+As a liberal political economist, Adam Smith believed that the amassing of property in the hands of a minority naturally resulted in a disharmonious state of affairs.
+He wrote that "avarice and ambition in the rich, in the poor the hatred of labour and the love of present ease and enjoyment, are the passions which prompt to invade property", requiring a government to protect property rights, which he elaborated on in The Wealth of Nations:

+Wherever there is a great property, there is great inequality.
 For one very rich man, there must be at least five hundred poor, and the affluence of the few supposes the indigence of the many.
 The affluence of the rich excites the indignation of the poor, who are often both driven by want, and prompted by envy to invade his possessions.
 It is only under the shelter of the civil magistrate, that the owner of that valuable property, which is acquired by the labour of many years, or perhaps of many successive generations, can sleep a single night in security.
-He is at all times surrounded by unknown enemies, whom, though he never provoked, he can never appease, and from whose injustice he can be protected only by the powerful arm of the civil magistrate, continually held up to chastise it.Writing The Wealth of Nations, Smith's concern was the welfare of the ordinary workers who make up society and provide for it:No society can surely be flourishing and happy, of which the far greater part of the members are poor and miserable.
-It is but equity, besides, that they who feed, clothe, and lodge the whole body of the people, should have such a share of the produce of their own labour as to be themselves tolerably well fed, clothed, and lodged.
+He is at all times surrounded by unknown enemies, whom, though he never provoked, he can never appease, and from whose injustice he can be protected only by the powerful arm of the civil magistrate, continually held up to chastise it.

-Regarding the extravagant consumption of the aristocracy, he remarked that:All for ourselves, and nothing for other people, seems, in every age of the world, to have been the vile maxim of the masters of mankind.